Create an Atlas Search Index¶

 When the Status column reads Active, the index is ready to use.
 In other states, queries against the index may return incomplete results.

-Atlas has not yet started building the index.
+Not Started | Atlas has not yet started building the index. |

-Atlas is building the index or re-building the index after an edit.
-In this state, Atlas Search does not serve queries.
+index after an edit.
+In this state, Atlas Search does not serve queries. |

-Index is ready to use.
+Active | Index is ready to use. |

-Atlas is deleting the index from the cluster nodes.
+Delete in Progress | Atlas is deleting the index from the cluster nodes. |

 While Atlas builds the index and after the build completes, the Documents column shows the percentage and number of documents indexed.
 The column also shows the total number of documents in the collection.